 This was reputedly Hemingway’s favorite bar.
 And Havana, Cuba is known as the birthplace of the Mojito – even if it was (apparently) invented by the famous British explorer, Sir Francis Drake.
 A mojito here at La Bodeguita will cost you around US$5 – and I confess, they’re not the best mojitos.
 The best mojitos will most likely be had at the casa particular that you’re staying at, BUT you should still go to La Bodeguita and stand at the bar and order one.
 Because the show you get while watching them being made is well worth it.
 I can still picture it, 5 years on from our first visit there.
 Get to the front with this awesome cocktail tour of Havana.\

 The story of rum can be told all over the Caribbean region – and believe me, when I say we’ve followed it – from Martinique to Antigua and Dominica – but there’s something magical about rum here in Cuba.
 It’s where the Bacardi empire started, although that’s now in Bermuda.
 There are a couple of rum museums in Cuba.
 The best, I think, is the Rum Museum in Santiago de Cuba, but if you aren’t getting that far along the island, then head to the Havana Rum Museum.
-You’ll find details of it here. (you’ll want to check for local opening times, but if it’s not open there’s also a fabulous virtual rum museum experience here).
+You’ll find details of it here. (you’ll want to check for local opening times)

 If you want to get inside Rum in Cuba, then this combined Rum and Cigar small group day trip is a great way to understand more, taste more, and experience Cuban Rum.
 Check availability, and prebook here.